-The chart below shows our planned capital programme over the next five years across the five strands of the capital programme.
+The chart below shows our planned capital programme over the next five years across the four strands of the capital programme.
 Future non-controllable (developer-led) spend cannot yet be timetabled with accuracy and so has been excluded from future years capital programmes at this time.
 Overall, we would expect the level of spend on such schemes to be broadly comparable with forecasts for 2021/22.

 The reduction in forecast investment capital spending does not represent a planned reduction in activity, it merely represents the capital planning horizon.
 Actual planned spending for each year ahead is expected to rise to a higher level by the time planning for that year arrives.
-Also, the high level of investment spend planned for 2021/22 reflects investment schemes approved in, and reprofiled from, earlier years.
+Also, the high level of

 Section 25 of the Capital Financing Regulations, which govern the content of our capital programme, requires that expenditure incurred on the acquisition, production or construction of assets by other than the local authority which would be capital expenditure if those assets were acquired, produced or constructed for use by the local authority must be treated as capital expenditure.
-As a result, any loans we make to Warwickshire Property and Development Company for the development of assets will form part of our capital programme.
+As a result, any loans we make to Warwickshire Property and Development Company and via the Warwickshire Recovery Investment Fund for the development of assets will form part of our capital programme.

-Guiding principles for our Capital Maintenance Spending
+Guiding principles for our Annual Capital Maintenance Spending